From its conception almost fifty years ago, live chat has risen and risen to the point of ubiquity.

 1990s – Enter internet

 At the turn of the decade, between 1989 and 1991, Sir Tim Berners-Lee invented the World Wide Web.
 This changed life as we knew it.
-More specifically, it had a titanic impact on the history of live chat software.
+More specifically for our purposes here, it had a titanic impact on the history of live chat software.

 The introduction and creation of the internet vastly broadened the horizons of real-time chat capability.
 Anyone with web access could chat with another web user — no matter where in the world they were.